-When it comes to the frame, you can choose between materials such as uPVC, timber or aluminium.
+When it comes to the frame, you can choose between materials such as uPVC, timber, or aluminium.
 All these materials have their qualities so ask an expert for advice before deciding.

-A conservatory is considered as permitted development provided you meet the various conditions.
+A conservatory is considered a permitted development provided you meet the various conditions.
 Most of the time a conservatory is exempt but things such as how you will be accessing it, for example, will you need to remove a door or wall?
 Also, consider the effect the conservatory may have on the energy rating of your property before you begin.

 Converting your loft

 Converting your loft can be a great way to add an extra bedroom to the property.
-If space is big enough, it is worth considering including an en-suite as this also adds the number of bathrooms you have.
+If space is big enough, it is worth considering including an en-suite as this also adds to the number of bathrooms you have.

 Once you have decided you go ahead, then you need to determine the type of conversion you would like to do.
 The options range from a straightforward light conversion to a more complex mansard conversion.

 A mansard can also be referred to as a French roof is a four-sided gambrel-style hip roof.
-A mansard has two slopes on each side on different angles a lower and steeper slope.
+A mansard has two slopes on each side at different angles a lower and steeper slope.
 This roof type can contain a dormer window.

 Mansard conversions will need planning permission.
 But most loft conversions are considered as permitted development.
 However, please check with your local planning authority before starting.